-- 5.28 A Council Member must not release any Confidential Information unless the Council member is specifically authorized to release it by: - (a) a resolution of Council to use or release the Confidential Information, and then only to the extent of the Council authorization; - (b) authorized discussion of the Confidential Information at a meeting that is open to the public; or - (c) lawful authorization under separate legal authority. - 5.29 A Council Member must not discuss or disclose Personal Information of others to any person, except in a manner that complies with the duty to protect Personal Information under the Freedom of Information and Protection of Privacy Act. - 5.30 A Council Member must take reasonable care to prevent unauthorized access to Confidential Information or Personal Information by unauthorized persons. - 5.31 If a Council Member learns of unauthorized access to Confidential Information or Personal Information, the Council Member must report the details of the unauthorized access to the Chief Administrative Officer as soon as possible. - 5.32 A Council Member must comply with the directions of the Corporate Officer respecting the use of the District Record System.
+- 5.26 A Council Member must not release any Confidential Information unless the Council member is specifically authorized to release it by: - (a) a resolution of Council to use or release the Confidential Information, and then only to the extent of the Council authorization; - (b) authorized discussion of the Confidential Information at a meeting that is open to the public; or - (c) lawful authorization under separate legal authority. - 5.27 A Council Member must not discuss or disclose Personal Information of others to any person, except in a manner that complies with the Freedom of Information and Protection of Privacy Act. - 5.28 A Council Member must take reasonable care to prevent unauthorized access to Confidential Information or Personal Information by unauthorized persons. - 5.29 If a Council Member learns of unauthorized access to Confidential Information or Personal Information, the Council Member must report the details of the unauthorized access to the Chief Administrative Officer as soon as possible. - 5.30 A Council Member must comply with the directions of the Corporate Officer respecting the use of the District Record System.